fatihlimitless/Quantum-Manifestation/README.md

 ## 🙏 Acknowledgments

-Built with Antigravity AI - Demonstrating the power of consciousness and intention.
+Demonstrating the power of consciousness and intention.

 ---

 **Start manifesting your dreams today! ✨**

 *Remember: Your consciousness shapes reality.
 The quantum field responds to your intentions.*